How to Implement a Passwordless Solution in Hours, Not Years

 A common misconception about customer identity projects is that they take years to complete.
-While this may be true with some solutions, it’s simply not the case for BindID, our passwordless authentication service.
-Unlike many passwordless providers or building your own DIY solution, BindID can be up and running in as little as a few hours.
+While this may be true with some solutions, it’s simply not the case for our passwordless authentication service.
+Unlike many passwordless providers or building your own DIY solution, Transmit Security can have your passwordless solution up and running in as little as a few hours.

-This article will show you how BindID can cut your deployment time for passwordless from months or years down to hours.
-First, let’s discuss why and how BindID saves you so much time.
+This article will show you how Transmit Security can cut your deployment time for passwordless from months or years down to hours.
+First, let’s discuss why and how Transmit Security saves you so much time.

 The passwordless “Build vs. Buy” status quo (or “Why can’t I build it myself?”)